gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 say oh, thank you, what nice wine that it, how kind of you to think of us, down it goes, my my don't I feel sleepy, and then traipse down those stairs and get into whatever kind of lackwit trouble popped up between your ears, am I right?
-Pfah!"
 Mirtan shakes his head sorrowfully.
 The tip of his sword doesn't waver.
 I would notice if it did, as I'm trying very hard not to look at anything else.
 "Too many fairy tales, that's what I think it is.
-Guards are always stupid in fairy tales."
+Guards are always stupid in fairy ales."

 "I find they're not so smart in life either," Ishad says quietly, pressing the flat of his knife against the guard's throat.
 "Now, if you would do me the